Frequently Asked Questions

 This is a true “cancel anytime” program.
-The program goes on as long as you need it.
+Healed Being is here as long as you need it.
 There is a Cancel link at the bottom of every lesson.
 No hassle.

 $49 per month.
 For that amount, you receive the following:

 - Email lessons sent every 3 to 7 days

-- Access to a private, online support group where I and others are there for you to share, vent, ask questions and support the group with what you’ve learned
+- Membership to a private, online discussion forum and support group where I and others are there for you to share, vent, ask questions and support the group with what you’ve learned

 Though Healed Being can be a valuable, life-changing experience, and is certainly a much smaller investment than therapy, you may not have the budget to do a program like this.
 That’s why I host two free podcasts dedicated to your mental health and well-being.

 The Overwhelmed Brain: This podcast will help you make good decisions, become emotionally intelligent, and create great relationships.
 It’s all about what it takes to become the most improved version of yourself.